hr567/Ana/README.md

 ## Requirements

-* Docker

-To build Ana at local:

 * Rust toolchain (Edition 2018 or higher)
 * ZeroMQ (such as libzmq-dev on Ubuntu)

 ## Usage

-### Docker

-`docker build -t hr567/ana .`

-After build the image,
-test it using:

 `cargo test`